/ 11 min read /

 As they put it: “We don't want to do any of that.
 If the analyst knows what's needed, let the client-facing analyst do it and let them empower them to control that.”

-It's hard to define a good embedded BI tool - I wager a good embedded solution should be aligned with your business needs and data literacy.
-But based on our interview with Z, and a few other data consultancy companies where embedded analytics lie at the heart of their business models - we ferret out some of the key criteria they use when shopping for an embedded solution.
+It's hard to define a good embedded analytics tool - I wager a good solution should be aligned with your business needs and data literacy.
+But based on Z case study and based on our interview with a few data consultancy companies where embedded analytics lie at the heart of their business models - we ferret out some of the key criteria they use when shopping for an embedded BI.

 01. Time to Market